rumkin/blast.js/README.md

-blank.js
+blast.js
 ========

-blank is a js handy tools for fast start up
+Blast is a modern jQuery-like library without fallbacks